absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 1. Configure the Project OpenShift resources:
     1. Create an OpenShift namespace created for each environment of each deployment and release pipeline associated to a Project.
     2. Assign default OpenShift Quota and Limits and apply a standard OpenShift Project namespace template to these namespaces.
-The default template, Quota's, and Limits, will be customised by your System Admin to meet the requirement of the organisation space.
+The default template, Quota's, and Limits, will be customised by your System Admin to meet the requirement of the organisation's space.
     3. Create a Pod Network between each OpenShift Project Namespace and the Team's DevOps namespace.
 This allows the Applications in the Project namespaces to access Application's in the DevOps space via service URI's (e.g. accessing the DevOps Config Server).
 2. Configure the Project in Jenkins:
     1. Create the build folder for the Project.
 The build folder uses the Project's name to name the build folder.
     2. Create the environment name credentials within the build folder/job domain.
 These credentials store the OpenShift namespaces for each environment in your pipeline.
-E.g. "DEV_PROJECT" - Dev Openshift Project, "TZA_UAT_PROJECT" - UAT OpenShift project for the TZA deployment pipeline.
+E.g. "DEV_PROJECT" - Dev OpenShift Project, "TZA_UAT_PROJECT" - UAT OpenShift project for the TZA deployment pipeline.
     3. Create the Bitbucket authorization credential.
 This is used by Jenkins to clone sources from the configured Bitbucket instance.

 ---